pierrecamilleri/dotfiles/README.md

 = How to install =

-clone this repo into ~/.config/nvim
+- clone this repo into ~/.config/nvim
-Install Vundle, and do ":PluginInstall" inside nvim.
+- Install Vundle, and do ":PluginInstall" inside nvim.
-Mv .bashrc inside ~/
+- link .bashrc inside ~/
+- link .tmux.conf inside ~/